dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 Download the `.zip` package to your computer or your KaiOS device. **Do not extract it.**

-**If the logo bugs already show in the status bar, skip this step, and enable ADB.
+**If the logo bug already show in the status bar, skip this step, and enable ADB.
 If not, follow this step:**

 #### Enable ADB (required for ADB)